notataxpayer/weCamp/README.md

+FEEL FREE TO USE THIS REPOSITORY, EVERYTHING IN THIS REPOSITORY IS ACCESSABLE (U MAY USE IT OR CHANGE IT)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.